-To add the Cloudera Data Science Workbench service to your cluster:
+Perform the following steps to add the Cloudera Data Science Workbench service to your cluster:

-- 1. Log in to the Cloudera Manager Admin Console. - 2.
+- 1. Log into the Cloudera Manager Admin Console. - 2.
 On the Home > Status tab, click to the right of the cluster name and select Add a Service to launch the wizard.
 A list of services will be displayed.